-We provide drive up propane service for our RV customers as well as catering vehicles, roofing contractors, and many farm and business customers.
+At most of our offices, we provide drive up propane service for our RV customers as well as catering vehicles, roofing contractors, and many farm and business customers.
 It’s also a convenient way to fill your barbeque cylinder.
 If you are filling up a cylinder smaller than 20 pounds or topping off a partially empty cylinder, please be aware that we have a minimum charge.

 How many cylinders can I bring in my car to refill?

 The National Fire Protection Association (NFPA) Code 58 is the law in California when it comes to the transportation of propane on public roadways.
 NFPA 58 states that the maximium allowable volume of propane carried in a car is 20 gallons water capacity (that equals four 20lb BBQ cylinders).
 We will only fill as many cylinders as you are permitted to legally transport.

 Is is allowable to transport BBQ (20lb) propane cylinders laying on their side?

 It is not.
 The safety features in a 20lb BBQ propane tank are designed to work when the tank is in an upright position.
 Tanks that are laying on their side have the potential to leak liquid propane which is extremely hazardous.
 We recommend using tank stabilizing devices to make it easy to keep your tank from tipping over in your car or truck.

 Tank Installation Placement Information

 |BTU Per Pound||21,548|

 |Pounds Per Gallon||4.24|